JieRen98/SGEMM-SASS-Annotation/README.md

 ```

 Because the instruction `LDS.U.128` will load 4 4-Bytes numbers, there will be 4 registers with the continuous index will be loaded from the shared memory.

+## About

+The code is given by Scott Gray (scott[at]openai.com) in the project MaxAs, annotation is given by Jie Ren (jieren9806[at]gmail.com).
+Because of my limited knowledge, there would be some mistakes in my annotation, feel free to discuss with me.
+I will be appreciated for your valuable comments.
+This project is released under the MIT License.